robertocarlos/macbeth_analyser/README.md

 # MacbethAnalyser

-This analyses Macbeth play, counting speechs by persona.
+This program prints the number of lines spoken by each character in the play.

 ## Installation